 At its heart is the Drytree menhir, or standing stone, which marks the convergence of five parish boundaries, but as those who live locally know, Goonhilly itself has no central village.

-Building on this learning of staging off site, off grid activities and inspired by the perfect green sward of the nearby ex-BT recreation ground amidst the rough heath, we developed the idea of a transient community of curious folk who would assemble for a day at the heart of Goonhilly on a pop-up village green at the heart of Goonhilly.
+Building on our learning from Happidrome of staging off site, off grid activities and inspired by the perfect green sward of the nearby ex-BT recreation ground amidst the rough heath, we developed the idea of a transient assembly of curious folk, who would assemble for a day at the heart of Goonhilly on a pop-up village green at the heart of Goonhilly.

-Through a programme of free, public events and activities from 2015-19, Goonhilly Village Green aimed to gather a diverse range of people and interests in a series of celebratory events; to meet, talk, play and learn about Goonhilly around a specially created pop-up ‘village green’ on the Downs; to find common ground on this historic common land.
+Through a programme of free, public events and activities from 2015-19, Goonhilly Village Green aimed to gather a diverse range of people and interests in a series of celebratory events; to meet, talk, play and learn about Goonhilly; to find common ground on this historic common land.

 Goonhilly Village Green was supported by funds from Arts Council England, Heritage Lottery Fund, FEAST, Ernest Cook Trust Enviroment & Sustainability Institute at the University of Exeter and the Elmgrant Trust, and in partnership with Natural England, GES Ltd., The Museum of Cornish Life, Trelowarren Estate, Lizard Outreach Trust and Goonhilly Heritage Society.